Corey Webster: 2009

 During the Giants opening home game against the Redskins on September 13, 2009, Webster was involved in an altercation with Washington Redskins wide receiver Santana Moss.
 Both players were penalized for Unsportsmanlike Conduct.

 2011

 Webster had a career-high six interceptions during the 2011 regular season.
-Webster helped the Giants beat the Patriots for the second time in five years in Super Bowl XLVI by a score of 21-17.
+Webster helped the Giants beat the Patriots for the second time in five years in Super Bowl XLVI by a score of 21–17.
 He defended 1 pass and recorded a tackle.

 2012

 Webster had a career-high 58 tackles (52 solo) during the 2012 regular season.

 2013

-Webster suffered a hip flexor and was questionable for the September 22, 2013 game against the Carolina Panthers.
+Webster suffered a hip flexor and was questionable for the September 22, 2013, game against the Carolina Panthers.

+On December 27, 2023, over a decade after his last NFL snap, Webster announced that he would sign a one-day contract to retire as a Giant.